 Stories about ordinary people and families, their communities, friends, likes and dislikes, goals and aspirations, and in particular children who were denied a life.

-We offer a Bar Mitzvah and Bat Mitzvah Twinning programme to enrich your child’s coming of age experience by memorialising a victim of the Holocaust who did not have the privilege of such a celebration.
+We offer a Bar Mitzvah and Bat Mitzvah Twinning programme to enrich your child’s celebration by helping to continue to tell the story of a victim of the Holocaust whose life was tragically cut short.

-Family members are encouraged to use the Page of Testimony to learn as much as they can about the history of the child who they are commemorating, their family and the community he/she came from as well as learning a little about the victim’s experience during the Holocaust.
-To facilitate this, we send a study guide together with the Page of Testimony and certificate.
+Family members are encouraged to use the Study Guide and Page of Testimony to learn as much as they can about the history of the Shoah and an insight into the life of the child with whom they are twinning, their family and the community they came from as well as learning about the victim’s experience during the Holocaust.

 Bar Mitzvah and Bat Mitzvah Tours at Yad Vashem

-Yad Vashem also offers a Twinning programme.
-A private guided tour which is tailored to fit your specific requirements and family which take the ages of the children, family history and the interest of the Bar Mitzvah and Bat Mitzvah child into account.
-This tour concludes with a visit to the Hall of Names where the Bar Mitzvah and Bat Mitzvah child is introduced to The Central Database of Shoah Victims’ Names and is given a certificate acknowledging participation in the program with the details of the Holocaust victim who they have chosen to commemorate.
+Yad Vashem also offers a Twinning programme, that includes a private guided tour which is designed around your family, taking into account the ages of the children, family history and most importantly the interests of the Bar/Bat Mitzvah child; the tour concludes with a visit to the Hall of Names where the child is introduced to the Central Database of Shoah Victims’ Names and is given a certificate acknowledging participation in the program with the details of the Holocaust victim who they have chosen to commemorate.
 To reserve a tour at Yad Vashem, CLICK HERE